WebRTC / WHIP

 - Specific IP:

-<IceCandidate>203.0.113.1:10000/udp</IceCandidate> - Auto-detected via STUN:
+<IceCandidate>203.0.113.1:10000-10003/udp</IceCandidate> - Auto-detected via STUN:

 Worker Threads

-| Configuration | Default | Applies to |
+| Configuration | Default | Scaling |

 |---|---|---|

-<TcpIceWorkerCount> | 1 | Direct TCP ICE candidate sockets (RFC 6544) |
+<TcpIceWorkerCount> | 1 | Direct TCP ICE (RFC 6544).
+Connections on one port are distributed across this many threads. |

 Default Transport